 Hi, I'm Kristin

-I want you to live a more mindful life!
+I want you to live an OMazing life!

 If you had told me in my teens that I would end up teaching elementary art, practicing yoga and living in Las Vegas, NV; I probably would have laughed at you.
 The truth is, I was never very healthy or active until my late 20s.
 I was always interested in art though.